 - The dark line helps the baby breastfeed by guiding them to the areola.
 Also, the baby can recognize the areola from the smell, which is similar to the smell of the amniotic fluid that was surrounding him/her.

-There is no scientific evidence to prove these claims, although there is a 50% chance of these beliefs being right.
+There is no scientific evidence to prove these claims.

 Can The Linea Nigra Be Prevented?

 Linea nigra is not a condition, but a natural phenomenon that occurs naturally.
 So there is no way to prevent or need to treat it.
 If the line is making you conscious about your appearance during pregnancy, follow these tips to minimize its visibility.

 - Stay away from the sun: Too much exposure to the sun rays during pregnancy leads to skin discoloration.
 You can use sunscreen or wear dresses that cover your belly from the rays.
 Using an umbrella when you are out or avoiding peak hours when the sun is harsh, can prevent the line from getting darker.

 - Cosmetic: You can cover up the line by padding cosmetic powder on the area.
 It will tone down the darkness of the line.

 - Lemon juice: It helps fade the hyperpigmentation on the skin.